 As an importer, there are a few important factors to consider during an annual freight tender process:

-- As you negotiate with your carrier or freight forwarder, make sure to discuss all aspects of your tender clearly: rates, routes, services, surcharges, free days, space protection, credit terms, equipment availability, and any other relevant factors.
+- As you negotiate with your carrier or freight forwarder, make sure to discuss all aspects of your contract clearly: rates, routes, services, surcharges, free days, space protection, credit terms, equipment availability, and any other relevant factors.
 Clarify expectations in advance.

 - Don’t forget to take into account volatile freight rates and unforeseen surcharges such as war-risk or piracy, freight rate validities, and exchange rates.